How the Foreign and Commonwealth Office puts together travel advice

 Definition of ‘essential travel’

 Sometimes we say that only essential travel is advised.
 Whether travel is essential or not is your own decision.
 You may have urgent family or business commitments to attend to.
 Circumstances differ from person to person.
 Only you can make an informed decision based on the risks.
+Is it safe for me to travel?

 Information and advice on travel-related risks and disease, including vaccine recommendations, is provided by health professionals in the UK.
 The country travel advice pages on GOV.UK advise travellers to consult a health professional at least 4 to 6 weeks before travel and to check the information and advice on the National Travel Health Network and Centre’s TravelHealthPro website, NHS (Scotland)’s fitfortravel website and the NHS Choices website.